Tawny deer mouse

-The tawny deer mouse or marsh mouse (Peromyscus perfulvus) is a species of rodent in the family Cricetidae.
-It is found only in Mexico.
+The tawny deer mouse, tawny deermouse, or marsh mouse (Peromyscus perfulvus) is a species of rodent in the family Cricetidae.
+It is a species of the genus Peromyscus, a closely related group of New World mice often called "deermice".
+It is endemic to Mexico.

 Characteristics

 The tawny deer mouse has a typical mouse-like form, with a long, hairy tail.
 It has reddish-cinnamon fur over most of its body, and pale creamy underparts.
 The face is greyish with a slight ring of darker fur around the eyes, and the tail is sepia-brown in colour.
 It can be distinguished from its closest relatives by the length of the tail and by the presence of brownish fur on parts of the hind feet, which are pure white in other species.
 It ranges from 10 to 12 cm in head-body length, with a 10 to 14 cm tail.
 Adults weigh between 30 and 42 g.

 Distribution and habitat

 The tawny deer mouse is native only to a small region in west-central Mexico.
 It is found from Jalisco in the north, along the coast to the northernmost parts of Guerrero in the south, and also inland in Michoacán and the west of the State of Mexico.
 It inhabits tropical deciduous forests and other dense vegetation below 1300 m altitude.
 As its alternative common name of "marsh mouse" implies, it is generally found in wet habitats, such as near lakes, streams, or man-made irrigation, and it has also been reported from tropical fruit orchards and sugar cane plantations.